Optical and Raman spectroscopies of 171Yb3+:Y2SiO5 hyperfine structure for application toward microwave-to-optical transducer: Spectroscopy apparatus and methods

-For efficient radio-frequency (RF) coupling with {\ybion}, we located a cube of {\ybyso} crystal on a printed circuit board (PCB) where a microwave coplanar waveguide of 50 Ohms characteristic impedance is inscribed and matched to the coaxial lines.
-They are protected from electromagnetic noises by a copper box like \fref{fig:RHS}(b).
+For an efficient RF coupling with {respect to} {\ybion}, we {installed} a cube of {\ybyso} crystal on a printed circuit board, {in which} a microwave coplanar waveguide {with a matched} characteristic impedance {was} inscribed. {This radio-wave setup is} protected from electromagnetic noises by {using} a copper box, {as shown in} \fref{fig:RHS}(b).

-Because RF magnetic field is formed locally around the center conductor of coplanar waveguide,\cite{RN917} Raman generation enhanced by resonant radio-wave can take place for {\ybion} that locates only nearby the center conductor.
-So optimization is to increase optical power density on that region unless photocurrents and electrical amplification in the fast photodiode do not saturate.
-In our setup, the pump laser beam of 1 mW power is focused to an area of $\sim$ 0.1 mm diameter with slow beam divergence, located near the center conductor and adjusted to avoid surface scattering, and we made the beam direction parallel to the waveguide direction to {achieve} maximum overlap between the optical path and the RF magnetic field.
-The {\yso} crystal was put on the waveguide in a carefully selected orientation where the crystallographic $b$-axis is aligned perpendicular to the waveguide direction.
-The orientation is to maximize coupling strength between radio-wave and spin transitions, using anisotropy of magnetic susceptibility.
-We discussed this with more details in \sref{sec:RHS}.
+{As} the RF magnetic field is formed locally around the {central} conductor of {the} coplanar waveguide,\cite{RN917} {the} Raman generations enhanced by resonant radio {waves} can {occur} for {the} {\ybion} that locates {near this} conductor. {Therefore,} {the optimizations involves an} increase {in the} optical power density {in this} region {until} photocurrents and electrical amplification in the fast photodiode do not saturate.
+In our setup, the pump laser beam of 1-mW power {was} focused {toward} an area of $\sim$ 0.1-mm diameter with slow beam divergence, located near the {central} conductor, and adjusted to avoid surface scattering.
+We {ensured that} the beam direction was parallel to the waveguide direction to {achieve} maximum overlap between the optical path and the RF magnetic field.
+The {\yso} crystal was {carefully oriented} on the waveguide {such that} the crystallographic $b$-axis {was} aligned perpendicular to the waveguide direction.
+This crystal orientation {allows the maximization of the} coupling strength between the radio waves and spin transitions, benefited by anisotropy of magnetic susceptibility. {The theoretical discussion is detailed} in \sref{sec:RHS}.

 {For} our sample, {we ordered to substitute} 50 ppm of crystallographic yttrium sites ({\sitea} and {\siteb}) {with} isotopically purified {\ybion}.
 Considering that {the} two crystallographic sites in {\yso} have different optical transition frequencies and HFSs, the population in {the} interaction should be counted only for a specific site.
 The total population excited by the pump laser is {approximately} 3.8 $\times 10^{13}$ for {the} length of {the} optical path inside {\yso} {used in this study} (10 mm).